afunnydev/harnois/content/_index.md

 section3:
   title: Modular design
   description: >-
-    **Set up the perfect customized building in your yard**.<br>All of our models are engineered to meet your unique needs Choose from different models and add customized options to adapt the storage building to your equipment, or to create the perfect maintenance garage.
+    **Set up the perfect customized building in your yard**.<br>All of our models are engineered to meet your unique needs.
+Choose from different models and add customized options to adapt the storage building to your equipment, or to create the perfect maintenance garage.
   box1:
     title: Need more information?
     description: >-